aryansdomain/IGCSE-Pseudocode-IDE/README.md

     * A string must be in double quotes, otherwise it will be considered a char.
     * A real can be assigned an integer value (`Num <- 3`), but it will always be output in the real format, with numbers on both sides of the decimal point (`3.0`)
 * Operators
-    * , or + can be used for concatenating two operands if eiher is a string or char.
+    * , or + can be used for concatenating two operands if either is a string or char.
 Non-string and non-char operands will be converted to strings in the operation.

 ## Editor
 [ACE Editor](https://ace.c9.io/) (BSD license) is used in the IDE.
 It features automatic highlighting and auto-suggesting for keywords, declared identifiers, numbers, and more.
 It saves code on your device using localStorage, so you never lose it.